 - In vitro fertilization

-Three percent of full-term, newborn infants have cryptorchidism.
-This decreases to 1% in infants aged six months to 1 year.
+Three percent of full-term newborn infants have cryptorchidism.
+This decreases to 1% in infants aged six months to one year.

 - The prevalence of cryptorchidism is 30% in premature male neonates.

 - Seven percent of siblings of boys with undescended testes have cryptorchidism.

 - In the United States, cryptorchidism ranges from about 3% at birth to 1% from one year to adulthood.